High-fidelity spatial mode transmission through a 1-km-long multimode fiber via vectorial time reversal: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Office of Naval Research grant N00014-17-1-2443.
+This work is supported by the U.S. Office of Naval Research (N00014-17-1-2443, N00014-20-1-2558, N00014-16-1-2813).
 B.B. acknowledges the support of the Banting Postdoctoral Fellowship.
-R.W.B. acknowledges funding from the Natural Sciences and Engineering Research Council of Canada and the Canada Research Chairs program.
+R.W.B. acknowledges funding from the Natural Sciences and Engineering Research Council of Canada, the Canada Research Chairs program, and the Canada First Research Excellence Fund.
+A.E.W. acknowledges the support of the Vannevar Bush Faculty Fellowship sponsored by the Basic Research Office of the Assistant Secretary of Defense for Research and Engineering.
+R.Z. acknowledges the support of the Qualcomm Innovation Fellowship.